Hapo Balda Baldix folding camera

 I took my first shots as a child with my father's German, Hapo folding camera; a rather beautiful construction that I now regret selling at a car boot sale many years later.

-My Dad liked photography, including the whole darkroom thing, although that was unfortunately too early for me to take a real interest in.
-I suppose when I turned up it put paid to these more exotic hobbies, and he was left doing the pools coupons and betting the odd shilling on the horses.
-I thank him for passing on his interest in photography though: it's stayed with me for the rest of my life.
+My Dad liked photography, including the whole darkroom thing.
+I suppose when I turned up it put paid to these more intensive interests of his, but I thank him for passing on his love of photography: it stayed with me for the rest of my life.

 Zenit E SLR

 For the first of my own cameras, I discovered the allure of the SLR, and the Zenit E in particular, which I bought for myself in the 1970s – at an incredibly cheap price for what it was capable of.
 You could hammer nails in with one of these: a hefty build quality that matched the style of the Lada car, also Russian.
 It suited my approach: straightforward, a bit clunky, but capable of taking good photographs.

 When I finally got fed up with closing the aperture by hand after focusing, before every shot – not to mention carting around something the weight of a brick – I moved on...

 ...to a second-hand Pentax ME Super: far smaller, far lighter, neater and more adaptable.
 This probably kicked off my love of the more compact, lighter camera designs.
 It lasted me for years, until the back clip gave out and I was reduced to keeping it lightproof with masking tape.
 The tape occasionally came off, giving the odd, interesting shot flooded with abstract colours.
 But these accidents taught me the appeal of the unexpected, partly abstract, photograph.